About the OEWG and CTEP Trial Development Deadlines

 Not all CTEP-reviewed studies are subject to an OEWG absolute deadline.
 If you are unsure whether your planned CTEP-reviewed study will be included in OEWG processes, please reach out to the CTEP Protocol Information Office.

-Studies with a Trial Development Deadline (Included in OEWG Process)
+Studies with a Trial Development Deadline (Included in OEWG Process) include the following:

 - All treatment trials submitted to NCI/CTEP by CTEP/DCTD grantees and contractors, regardless of whether or not CTEP holds the IND.